 Read more about the project below:

 About the ProjectDennis Haislip and The Blue Collar Opry is a group built around the production of a single original song titled "A Hero's Welcome Home" as well as the hopes that this song can bring attention to a very important issue.
 The song was written to honor the sacrifices of men and women of the armed forces, as well as recognize the sacrifices of their friends and family back home.
-As of right now, the song is being sold $1 per digital copy, with half of all the money raised being donated to veterans services organizations.
+As of right now, the song is being sold $1 per digital copy, with all the money raised being donated to veterans services organizations.

 The song was written by Dennis Haislip, and the lyrics detail the story of a man receiving news that his brother died in combat overseas.
 As Dennis developed "A Hero's Welcome Home," the song's early drafts were often met with a passionate emotional response from friends and acquaintences.
 The early positive reception inspired Dennis to create Dennis Haislip and the Blue Collar Opry and bring the song to a wider audience, and hopefully do some real good at the same time.
 This effort has culminated in a fully-produced, professional single mastered by Eric Conn at Independent Mastering in Nashville, Tennessee.
 An accompanying music video was released with the single, shot and produced independently by Julie Ferrell and Kate Bell at Citizen Nerd productions